 Any member of the Otis community may file a complaint for a violation of the Code of Conduct.
 Violations should be reported on a Code of Conduct Complaint form and filed with any member of the Student Conduct Committee.
-Forms are available in the Office of Student Affairs and online at www.otis.edu.

 ACADEMIC INTEGRITY